Planktomas/TrayAppUtility/README.md

   - All tasks are automatically measured for time.
 Runtime is appended to the log file.
   - Log files older than a month are automatically deleted
   - Time-intensive action parts can be measured manually
+  - An attribute to disable logging for particular action
+- Action
+  - Declared as a public static method
+  - Ability to set tray action that will be used to populate tray icon context menu
+  - Ability to set default tray action that will be executed on double click if the tray is not in the error state
+  - Receives an instance of log writer
+  - Can be canceled at any time by the user
 - Tray
   - Custom tray icon
   - Context menu populated with users' actions